mason-lee-ceng/mason-lee-ceng.github.io/essays/typescript.md

 ---
 layout: essay
 type: essay
-title: "TypeScript: The Evolution of JavaScript for the Modern Developer"
+title: "From JavaScript Chaos to TypeScript Clarity"
 # All dates must be YYYY-MM-DD format!
 date: 2024-01-22
 published: true